M-AnasGit/Discord-Bot/README.md

 Following this project will showcase you how to:

 -   Setup a discord bot
--   Handle registering users with their **Riot games** account
+-   Implement slash commands
 -   Implement a **reward system** based on their in-game performance
--   Handle embeds (basics only)
+-   Implement embeds (basics only)
--   Implement a shop

 ## How to setup the bot